MicrosoftDocs/VBA-Docs/api/Word.Document.XMLBeforeDelete.md

 ## Remarks

+Represents a **Document** object that has been declared by using the **WithEvents** keyword in a class module.
+For information about using events with a **Document** object, see [Using events with the Document object](../word/Concepts/Objects-Properties-Methods/using-events-with-the-document-object.md).

-If the InUndoRedo parameter is  **True**, never change the XML in a document while the **XMLAfterInsert** and **XMLBeforeDelete** events are running.
+If the _InUndoRedo_ parameter is **True**, never change the XML in a document while the **XMLAfterInsert** and **XMLBeforeDelete** events are running.

-If the InUndoRedo parameter is  **False**, you can insert and delete the XML in the document?but be careful that the **XMLAfterInsert** and **XMLBeforeDelete** events will not try to cancel each other out, causing an infinite loop.
+If the _InUndoRedo_ parameter is  **False**, you can insert and delete the XML in the document&mdash;but be careful that the **XMLAfterInsert** and **XMLBeforeDelete** events will not try to cancel each other out, causing an infinite loop.
 You can prevent infinite loops by using a global **Boolean** variable and check for that at the beginning of the error handler, as shown in the following example.

 ```vb
 Dim blnIsXMLDeleteRunning As Boolean